berrycomp/hxnu/README.md

 # HXNU

 HXNU is the new Rust-based kernel line for Neonix.
-The old `heartix/kernel` tree remains the legacy reference implementation; new kernel bring-up starts here.
+The old `heartix/kernel` tree taking refferances from the legacy reference implementation; new kernel bring-up starts here.

 ## Current Scope